 The Economics and Business Studies (EBS) Department at Worth School offers a wide variety of courses at GCSE, A Level and as part of the IB Diploma programme.

 Economics is the practical application of economic theory to help with answering questions which arise in the operation of firms, markets and economies.
-It is concerned, too, with the desire to satisfy infinite wants with scarce resources.
+Economics is also concerned with the basic economic problem of the desire to satisfy infinite wants with scarce resources.

-Students on these courses will need an ability to analyse and evaluate using a variety of sources of information to support their ideas, as well as a genuine and broad interest in the commercial world.
+Students following these courses will benefit from an ability to analyse and evaluate using a variety of sources of information to support their ideas, as well as a genuine and broad interest in the commercial world.

 The A Level course will enable students to develop knowledge, critical understanding and skills in analysing and evaluating economic and business situations.
 The course combines the economic theory involved in macroeconomics and microeconomics with the analysis of different business situations.
 This keeps the course up-to-date and relevant whilst still calling upon detailed economic and business theory.
 The Examination Board is OCR (course code H460).